 “Yeesss, it’s me.
 I brought that can you asked for (asshole).”

-“Thank God man, hang on a second… Alright.
+“Thank God, man, hang on a second … all right.
 Come in, bring the trash can and shut the door quick, but don’t close it, and keep your voice down.”

 I probably looked like I was trying to get into the Little Rascals’ clubhouse as I scuttled as quickly as I could into his cell.
 I saw Jah Red sitting on the toilet with his face buried in his hands.
 On the floor at his feet laid his bunky, splayed out diagonally and covered in a sheet, his feet sticking out from under.